gordielachance/wp-soundsystem/readme.txt

 = Auto-source =
 If you didn't set sources for your tracks (see below) and that the "auto-source" setting is checked; the audio player will try to find an online source automatically (Youtube, Soundcloud, ...) based on the track informations.

+= Last.FM =
+The audio player can scrobble tracks to your Last.fm account; or add tracks to your Last.fm favorites.

 = Music Sources Metabox =
 Set one or several music sources for your tracks when editing them; as on screenshot #8.
 It could be a local audio file or a link to a music service.